Scott Mills: BBC Radio 1

 Mills joined BBC Radio 1 in October 1998 to present the early breakfast show which was broadcast between 4 am and 7 am.
 In January 2004 Mills moved to a weekend afternoon slot, which was followed by a further move later that year to the weekday early-evening slot which was vacant due to Sara Cox's maternity leave.
-Cox did not return and Mills became pemament presenter of the early evening programme which was renamed The Scott Mills Show.
+Cox did not return and Mills became a permanent presenter of the early evening programme which was renamed The Scott Mills Show.
 The programme moved to an afternoon slot in April 2012 when Mills swapped presenting duties with Greg James.